FreeshardBase/documentation/docs/revenue_share.md

 # Incentives

-This monetization scheme creates beneficial incentives for all involved parties.
+This scheme creates beneficial incentives for all involved parties.

 ## For App Developers